-The total anticipated cost of construction is estimated to be \$4,830,770, of which \$3,000,000 will be provided by the Fund.
-The remaining \$1,830,770 will be provided by CCSF as tenant improvements.
+The total anticipated cost of acquisition of the property and construction was \$4,562,954, of which \$3,000,000 has been provided by the Fund.
+The remaining \$1,562,954 was provided by CCSF as tenant improvements.

-Upon completion of the Building, the Fund will lease the Building for a term of 25 years to CCSF.
+The Fund has leased the Building for a term of 25 years to CCSF.
 Copies of the lease and related documents are available upon request.